ole/Storyboard-Strings-Extraction/README.md

+**NOTE:** I cannot offer support for this script.
+I got some reports from users that it does not work correctly in some situations, especially in Xcode 6 (please check the [Issues](https://github.com/ole/Storyboard-Strings-Extraction/issues)).

 # Storyboard Strings Extraction

-**NOTE:** I cannot offer support for this script.
-I got some reports from users that it does not work correctly in some situations, especially in Xcode 6 (please check the issues page).

 Shell script to automatically extract translatable strings from Xcode storyboards and update `.strings` files.
 [Original version](http://forums.macrumors.com/showpost.php?p=16060008&postcount=4) by MacRumors forum user mikezang.
 Slightly updated by Ole Begemann.